 You have to figure out how to get your data from the old drive to the new one, and you have to open up your Mac to swap in the new drive.
 There are YouTube.com videos that will tell you how to do it.
-My advice: leave opening an iMac to the pros, but go ahead if you have an Apple laptop.

 An SSD will make your MacBook Pro faster than it ever was.
 If you have questions, contact me.
 I’ll help.